apache/cordova-plugin-file/README.md

 ```

 When creating subfolders, you need to create each folder separately as shown in the preceding code.

-For many more examples of working with directories, please refer to the HTML5 Rocks [FileSystem article.](http://www.html5rocks.com/en/tutorials/file/filesystem/)

 ## Append a file